A Different Republic Exhibition and Seminar

 More information can be found at www.corbanwalker.com

-Suzanne Walsh is an audio/visual artist and writer from Wexford currently based in Dublin.
+Suzanne is an audio/visual artist and writer from Wexford currently based in Dublin.
 She uses performative lectures, audio performances, and text to explore various themes, often around the relationships between animal/humans, ecology and evolution as well as querying the borders of the self.
 She also collaborates with filmmakers, musicians and other artists frequently, drawing on previous acting and musical experience.
 Recent performances in Eight Gallery, IMMA and DLR Lexicon (with Hissen sound group), New Lacanian School Congress, The International Literature Festival, and Art and Ethics Symposium at the Burren College of Art.
-She also recently completed a writing commission for Resort Revelations residency for Fingal County Council.
-She will begin a residency in Fire Station Studios in 2017.
+She also recently completed a writing commission for Resort Revelations residency for Fingal County Council and a residency at Fire Station Artists' Studios.

 Fire Station Artists’ Studios